wbcmedia/wbcmedia.github.io/planet-of-the-dames.md

 **Obi-Wan:** Alexa, stop!
 She has great trouble with his accent you see.
 Alexa, Engage Hyperdrive Autopilot.

 **Alexa:** I'm sorry Hyperdrive Autopilot is not available without Prime membership.
-Would you like me to email details of the subscription rates.
+Would you like to sign up now?

 **Obi-Wan:** What, no, oh for goodness sake...
 Courtney you'll just have to fly us through the Wincle Belt manually.
 Hold on, this could get bumpy!